No, this is not a guide for the best VPN for Netflix. There is actually a VPN that goes by the name of “NetflixVPN” these days.

 These residential IPs are located in the following places:

 This makes up for 17 locations worldwide with a major focus on places where major streaming sites are located like USA (Netflix USA, Hulu, Amazon Prime etc), UK (BBC iPlayer etc), Japan (Netflix Japan, Radiko etc).
-Although, this server park is quite small as compared to much larger services that offer Netflix unblocking, its acceptable because of the small niche this provider functions in.
+Although, this server park is quite small as compared to much larger services like Surfshark VPN which offers 800+ servers and offer Netflix unblocking for 8 locations, its acceptable because of the small niche this provider functions in.

 Now coming to the most important question regarding the service i.e. Does it do what it claims to do?
 Does it unblock Netflix, Hulu, SonyLiv, BBC iPlayer, SBS on Demand etc?